cloudmesh-community/case/README.md

 ## Design

+Laser cut parts utilize 3mm cut-to-size acrylic supplied to IU from https://www.tapplastics.com/product/plastics/cut_to_size_plastic.
+To ensure that the matterial will fit into the laser cutter, acrylic sheets are ordered with dimentions reduced by a quater inch.
+Acrylic may come cast or extruded.
+Choosing cast acrylic will give a higher quality in color and engraving but it is also more expensive.

-The list of parts not including the custom made lazer cut parts is provided in Table 1.
+The list of parts not including the custom made laser cut parts is provided in Table 1.

 COMMENT: Not sure what else to put here.
 Should it be a description of the design process, a description of the current design, or none of the above?
 Thanks for the clarification.